whatisnuclear/website/dose.md

 </div>

 <h2 id="doseequiv">What is dose equivalent?</h2>
-Great question.
 Different types of radiation have different effects on the body because of the way they deposit their energy.
 To meaningfully interpret different doses of radiation, we modify a given dose by something called a quality factor that depends on the type of radiation.
 The higher the quality factor, the more dangerous an encounter with radiation may be.
 A table of